niklasgust/flashmsg/README.md

 <br/>
 <br/>

 3) Run composer from the commando line.
 Be sure to choose right DIR or try several other strategies at the same time.
-The type in this<br/>
+Use commando<br/>

 compose update --no-dev<br/>
 compose install --no-dev<br/>